MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

         return files;
         ```

+1. Looking through this code you can see that the `mgt-search-results` web component you explored earlier does a lot of work for you and significantly reduces the amount of code you have to write!
+However, there may be scenarios where you want to call Microsoft Graph directly to have more control over the data that's sent to the API or how the results are processed.

 1. Open the *files.component.ts* file and locate the `search()` function.
 The full path to the file is *openai-acs-msgraph/client/src/app/files/files.component.ts*.

-    This function is called when the user selects **View Related Content** for a row in the datagrid.
+    Although the body of this function is commented out due to the `mgt-search-results` component being used, the function could be used to make the call to Microsoft Graph when the user selects **View Related Content** for a row in the datagrid.
 The `search()` function calls `searchFiles()` in *graph.service.ts* and passes the `query` parameter to it (the name of the company in this example).
 The results of the search are then assigned to the `data` property of the component.
-The *files.component.html* file then uses the `data` property to display the search results.

     ```typescript
     override async search(query: string) {
         this.data = await this.graphService.searchFiles(query);
     }
     ```

+    The files component can then use the `data` property to display the search results.
+You could handle this using custom HTML bindings or by using another Microsoft Graph Toolkit control named [`mgt-file-list`](https://learn.microsoft.com/en-us/graph/toolkit/components/file-list).
+Here's an example of binding the `data` property to one of the component's properties named `files` and handling the `itemClick` event as the user interacts with a file.

+    ```html
+    <mgt-file-list (itemClick)="itemClick($any($event))" [files]="data"></mgt-file-list>
+    ```

+1. Whether you choose to use the `mgt-search-results` component shown earlier or write custom code to call Microsoft Graph will depend on your scenario.
+In this example, the `mgt-search-results` component is used to simplify the code and reduce the amount of work you have to do.

+### Exploring Teams Chat Messages Search Code

-1. Go back to *graph.service.ts* and locate the `searchChatMessages()` function .
-You'll see that it's similar to `searchFiles()`.
+1. Go back to *graph.service.ts* and locate the `searchChatMessages()` function.
+You'll see that it's similar to the `searchFiles()` function you looked at previously.

-    - It calls Microsoft Graph's `/search/query` API and converts the results into an array of objects that have information about the `teamId`, `channelId`, and `messageId` that match the search term.
+    - It posts filter data to Microsoft Graph's `/search/query` API and converts the results into an array of objects that have information about the `teamId`, `channelId`, and `messageId` that match the search term.
-    - To retrieve the channel messages, a call is made to  `/teams/${chat.teamId}/channels/${chat.channelId}/messages/${chat.messageId}` and the `teamId`, `channelId`, and `messageId` are passed.
+    - To retrieve the Teams channel messages, a second call is made to the `/teams/${chat.teamId}/channels/${chat.channelId}/messages/${chat.messageId}` API and the `teamId`, `channelId`, and `messageId` are passed.
+This returns the full message details.
-    - Additional filtering tasks are performed and the resulting messages are returned to the caller.
+    - Additional filtering tasks are performed and the resulting messages are returned from `searchChatMessages()` to the caller.

 1. Open the *chats.component.ts* file and locate the `search()` function.
 The full path to the file is *openai-acs-msgraph/client/src/app/chats/chats.component.ts*.
 The `search()` function calls `searchChatMessages()` in *graph.service.ts* and passes the `query` parameter to it.
-The results of the search are then assigned to the `data` property of the component.
-The *chats.component.html* file then uses the `data` property to display the search results.

     ```typescript
     override async search(query: string) {